 i.
-Describe the States method for addressing individual problems as they are discovered.
+Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.
+In addition, provide information on the methods used by the State to document these items.

-The PIHPs will address and correct problems identified on a case-by-case basis and include the information in reports to DHB and the Intra-departmental Monitoring Team.
-DHB may require a corrective action plan if the problems identified appear to require a change in the PIHP's processes for developing, implementing and monitoring service plans.
-DHB monitors the corrective action plan.
+The PIHPs will address and correct problems identified on a case-by-case basis and include the information in reporta to DMA and the Intra-departmental Monitoring Team.
+DMA may require a corrective action plan if the problems identified appear to require a change in the PIHP's processes for developing, implementing and monitoring service plans.
+DMA monitors the corrective action plan with the assistance of the Intra-Departmental Monitoring Team.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

 Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly
+State Medicaid Agency U Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

+Continuously and Ongoing

+Other Specify: